Frequently asked questions

 Can I visit the school?

 We are always delighted to welcome visitors to our school.
 Normally we run two Open Mornings annually for potential parents and also do our best to make arrangements for parents who are interested in a place at Glencraig to visit the school at other times throughout the year.
-Due to the current COVID-19 restrictions this year our Open Mornings will be replaced by virtual materials available on our school website prior to Open Enrolment..
-We feel strongly that seeing a school in action and meeting the staff and pupils is a vital part of the decision making process when choosing a school and so we very much hope that we will be able to return to our normal Open Mornings in January 2022 when we hope that the welcome you will receive at Glencraig will confirm that our school is the one for you.
+We feel strongly that seeing a school in action and meeting the staff and pupils is a vital part of the decision making process when choosing a school and so we very much look forward to welcoming you to our Open Mornings in December 2023 and January 2024. when we hope that the welcome you will receive at Glencraig will confirm that our school is the one for you.

 How big is your school?